KlaraMartinsson/WorldWideWriters/README.md

 - The element tags are presenting when a admin is making a post through the admin page and try to edit it through the website.
 - When editing a post the image disappears and the user have to upload the image again.
 - After publishing the post from admin the new lines disappears.
+- Users can create posts without writing content and excerpt
+- Users can create a post with only spaces in the title

 ### Fixed bugs